How to Stock a Healthy Pantry in 2021

 - Tomatoes: I always, always have at least a few cans of organic, no-salt-added diced tomatoes on hand (Whole Foods 365 brand or Jovial’s), plus tomato paste and some clean jarred tomato sauce (Yellow Barn and Thrive Market’s private label are my favorites).

-- Coconut Milk: To avoid dairy at home, I often cook with coconut milk.
+- Coconut Milk: I often cook with coconut milk.
 Native Forest’s Organic Simple label is my go-to–it’s only got one ingredient (organic coconut), unlike other brands which are full of added gums.
 I buy them in bulk on Amazon because it’s the cheapest.

 - Nut Butter: I put nut butter on just about everything, so I always keep a few different kinds on hand.
-Some of my favorite brands include Georgia Grinders, Yumbutter, Wild Friends and Thrive Market.
+Some of my favorite brands include Georgia Grinders, Yumbutter, Wild Friends (their Peanut Cashew Butter is life changing!) and Thrive Market.

 On the bottom shelf, you’ll find all my superfoods, which go into smoothies and coffee drinks.